exercism/problem-specifications/exercises/circular-buffer/description.md

+A data structure that uses a single, fixed-size buffer as if it were connected end-to-end.

 A circular buffer, cyclic buffer or ring buffer is a data structure that uses a single, fixed-size buffer as if it were connected end-to-end.